-FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39995 AFCgamma ADVANCED FLOWER CAPITAL AFC GAMMA, INC. (Exact name of registrant as specified in its charter) Maryland (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 525 Okeechobee Blvd., Suite 1770, West Palm Beach, FL 33401 (Address of principal executive offices) (Zip Code) (561) 510-2390 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.01 par value per share Trading Symbol(s) AFCG Name of each exchange on which registered Nasdaq Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securitie Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \boxtimes Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smalle reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smalle reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act. \Box Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company \square Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period fo complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+FORM 10-Q

-Class Common stock, \$0.01 par value
+☑ QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURIT or the quarterly period ended June 3 OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTION For the (ION 13 OR 15(d) OF THE SECURIT transition period from to OF 1934 Commission File Number: 001-399 995 \mathbf{A} FC GAMMA, I NC.
+(Ex act name of registrant as specified in it rganization) hobee Blvd., Suite 1770, West Palm l ldress of principal executive offices) (2 (Reş (561) 510-2390 gistrant's telephone number, including area code) · · · · · · · · · · · · · · · · · · · N/A mer address and former fiscal year, if c ties registered pursuant to Section 12(b Title of each class Common Stock, \$0.01 par value per share Trading Symbol(s) AFCG Name of ea ch exchange on which registered Nasdaq Indicate by check mark whether the registrant (1) has file the preceding 12 months (or for such shorter period that the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has substracted Regulation S-T (§232.405 of this chapter) during the precision No \Box Indicate by check mark whether the registrant is a larg emerging growth company.
+See the definitions of "large a in Rule 12b-2 of the Exchange Act. \Box Large accelerated filer \square Accelerated filer \square N Ion-accelerated filer ⊠ Smaller re eporting company \square Emerging growth company $oxtimes$ If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant eriod for complying with any new or Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of th ie Exchange Act).
+Yes 🗆 N Jo ⊠ Indicate the number of shares outstanding of each of the i ssuer's classes of common stock, as of the latest practicable date.
+Class Common stock, \$0.01 par value Outstanding at Au 16,386,5